ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 that, whatever may be the result
 of the impeachment of President
 Johnson, the United States may,
-from the 4th of Marc
+from the 4th of March
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ohi:batch_ohi_drake_ver01:data:sn84024207:00296028022:1868060401:0728/pct:83.779264,32.583367,11.315496,25.646177/!600,600/0/default.jpg"/>
 </td>